-The Fund operates under a distribution reinvestment policy administered by DST Systems, Inc. (the "Transfer Agent").
+The Fund operates under a distribution reinvestment policy administered by Ultimus Fund Solutions, LLC (the "Transfer Agent").
 Unless a shareholder elects otherwise, the shareholder's distributions will be reinvested in additional shares under the Fund's distribution reinvestment policy.
 Shareholders who elect not to participate in the Fund's distribution reinvestment policy will receive all distributions in cash paid to the shareholder of record (or, if the shares are held in street or other nominee name, then to such nominee).
 Pursuant to the policy, the Fund's income dividends or capital gains or other distributions, net of any applicable U.S. withholding tax, are reinvested in the Fund.

 Shareholders automatically participate in the distribution reinvestment policy, unless and until an election is made to withdraw from the policy on behalf of such participating shareholder.
 Shareholders who do not wish to have distributions automatically reinvested should so notify the Transfer Agent in writing at P.O.
-Box 219238, Kansas City, Missouri 64121.
+Box 46707, Cincinnati, OH 45246 or toll free at (833) 415-1088.
 Such written notice must be received by the Transfer Agent 30 days prior to the record date of the distribution or the shareholder will receive such distribution in shares through the distribution reinvestment policy.
 Under the distribution reinvestment policy, the Fund's distributions to shareholders are reinvested in full and fractional shares as described below.